Sophie Robinson Shows How To Colour Your Home

 I’ll be honest though and say that I really do like grey and off-white as I find it calming.
 Even I’m finding it a bit boring now though.

-Seeing as I’m likely to stay put for a little while in my latest renovation I was keen to experiment a little.
-I was ready to go out of my colour comfort zone.
+Seeing as I’m likely to stay put for a little while in my latest renovation project I was keen to experiment a little.
+I was ready to venture out of my colour comfort zone.

 Not so moody board